LucasBrazCappelo/LucasBrazCappelo/README.md

 We obtained good results by implementing a variation of the famous **U-Net**, very efficient for semantic classification.
 *Click on the link above for more details.*
 <img src="https://github.com/LucasBrazCappelo/ML_EPFL_Project_2/blob/main/report/figures/output_test.png" alt=U-Net width="500">
-- A second year AI project about Autonomous Vehicules
+- An AI project about Autonomous Vehicules

 Using Unity for simulation, we trained cars (a little Fully-Connected Neural Network.
 The distance of the cars to the walls according to several angles in input, the direction and the speed in output) to complete a circuit.
 We launched 100 independent cars (and their network) by round and we calculated their score according to the distance covered on the course and their time.